 Monitor signs of renal failure, including decreased urine output, increased blood pressure, muscle cramps/twitching, edema/weight gain from fluid retention, yellowish brown skin, and confusion that progresses to seizures and coma.
 Report these signs to the physician immediately.

 Assess any joint, muscle, or back pain to rule out musculoskeletal pathology; that is, try to determine if pain is drug induced rather than caused by anatomic or biomechanical problems.

 Monitor signs of peripheral neuropathy and paresthesia (numbness, tingling, muscle weakness).
 Perform objective tests (nerve conduction, monofilaments) to assess and document any neuropathic changes.

 Be alert for anxiety, confusion, mental depression, or other alterations in mental status.
 Notify physician promptly if these symptoms develop.

-Be alert for tremor, dizziness, or ataxia that might affect gait, balance, or other functional activities.
-Report ...
+Be alert for tremor, dizziness, or ataxia that might affect gait, ...